Skip to main content

 • Continuous improvement — Learn from each problem to prevent recurrence

-When to Submit a Problem Report
+When to Submit a Rock Report

-Problem reports are for recurring issues or systemic problems that need structured analysis.
+Rock reports are for recurring issues or systemic problems that need structured analysis.
 For immediate vehicle defects, use Quality Inspections instead.

-ScenarioUse Problem Report?
+ScenarioUse Rock Report?

 Same defect appearing on multiple vehiclesYes